uwspstar/20-Day-Challenge-List/Python/Day2/Day2_1_match_函数.md

 ------

-### match 函数
-In Python, the `match` function is a feature introduced in Python 3.10 as part of the new structural pattern matching capabilities, similar to switch-case statements found in other programming languages.
-However, when talking specifically about matching patterns in strings, it's important to clarify that you might be referring to the `match` method from the `re` (regular expressions) module, which is used for pattern matching in strings.
-I'll cover both aspects here.

 #### 1. Can you explain the `match` statement introduced in Python 3.10?
 [English]
 The `match` statement in Python 3.10 allows for pattern matching, making it possible to match values against patterns and execute code based on those matches.
 This feature is similar to switch-case statements in other languages but is more powerful and flexible.